 Fallback behavior defined for zero-retrieval and low-confidence scenarios

-Load tested at 10x expected query volume with acceptable p95 latency
+Load tested at 10x expected query volume — p95 latency inside the budget

-Context quality is measurable, and the metrics are more straightforward than most teams expect.
-The three that matter most:
+Context quality is measurable.
+The metrics are simpler than most teams expect.
+Three carry the load.

 Retrieval recall — what percentage of the relevant chunks appear in the retrieved set?
-Measure this against your labeled test set.
-A target of roughly 85%+ is a reasonable starting point before tuning anything else — though the right threshold depends on your application's tolerance for missing context.
+Measure against a labeled test set.
+Roughly 85%+ is a reasonable starting target before tuning anything else.
+The right threshold depends on the application's tolerance for missing context.

 Context precision — what percentage of retrieved chunks are actually relevant to the query?
-Low precision means you are wasting context window budget on noise.
+Low precision wastes context window budget on noise.
 A re-ranker is the fastest fix.

 Answer faithfulness — does the model's response stay grounded in the retrieved context?
-This catches both hallucinations and cases where the model ignores the retrieved context in favor of its parametric knowledge.
-Frameworks like RAGAS and TruLens automate this evaluation.
+Catches both hallucinations and cases where the model ignores the retrieved context in favor of its parametric knowledge.
+RAGAS and TruLens automate this evaluation.

-For most enterprises, start managed.
+Start managed.
 Pinecone, Weaviate Cloud, and Qdrant Cloud handle scaling, backups, and index optimization.
-Self-hosting makes sense when you have strict data residency requirements or need custom index configurations that managed offerings do not support.
-The operational overhead of self-hosted vector databases is real — plan for index compaction, backup strategies, and version upgrades.
+Self-hosting earns its keep when data residency is non-negotiable or when you need custom index configurations the managed offerings will not support.
+The operational tax of self-hosted vector databases is real — index compaction, backup strategy, version upgrades.
+Pay it deliberately, not by accident.

-How do I handle documents that change frequently?
+How do you handle documents that change frequently?

-Implement a change-detection pipeline using webhooks or polling with content hashing.
+Build a change-detection pipeline using webhooks or polling with content hashing.
 When a document changes, evict its old chunks and re-embed the new version.
-Use a version hash stored alongside each chunk to make this comparison fast.
-For extremely dynamic sources like Slack, consider windowed indexing — only index the last 90 days and expire older messages.
+A version hash stored alongside each chunk makes the comparison cheap.
+For extremely dynamic sources like Slack, use windowed indexing — index the last 90 days, expire older messages.

 Is RAG still necessary with 1M+ token context windows?

 Yes.
-Even with massive context windows, you still need to decide WHAT to put in them.
+Even with massive context windows, you still decide WHAT to put in them.
 A million tokens of irrelevant documents produces worse results than 10K tokens of precisely relevant ones.
-Long context windows change the math — you can include more context per query — but retrieval, filtering, and ranking remain essential.
+Long context windows change the math — you can include more per query — but retrieval, filtering, and ranking remain essential.
 RAG is evolving into context engineering, not disappearing.
+The economic constraint is also real: at current pricing, filling a 1M-token context costs $1-5 per query.
+Not viable for high-volume applications.
+Selective retrieval is the correct approach even when the technical limit is removed.

-How many chunks should I retrieve per query?
+How many chunks should you retrieve per query?

-Start with 8-12 chunks retrieved, then re-rank down to 3-5 for context assembly.
-The retrieval-to-context ratio matters: retrieve broadly to maximize recall, then re-rank aggressively to maximize precision.
-Monitor the marginal relevance of each additional chunk — if chunks 6-12 are consistently irrelevant after re-ranking, reduce your initial retrieval to save latency.
+Retrieve 8-12.
+Re-rank down to 3-5 for context assembly.
+The retrieval-to-context ratio is the lever: retrieve broadly to maximize recall, then re-rank aggressively to maximize precision.
+Watch the marginal relevance of each additional chunk.
+If chunks 6-12 are consistently irrelevant after re-ranking, reduce initial retrieval to save latency.

 GraphRAG is maturing fast.
 As of early 2026, it is production-viable for domains with well-defined entity relationships — org structures, service architectures, compliance frameworks.
-The main limitation is graph construction: building the knowledge graph from unstructured text still requires significant engineering effort.
-Start with a manually curated graph for your highest-value entities and expand incrementally.
+The constraint is graph construction: building the knowledge graph from unstructured text still requires real engineering effort.
+Start with a manually curated graph for the highest-value entities and expand incrementally.
+Premature graph construction is wasted compute.

 - [1]The New Stack — Memory For AI Agents: A New Paradigm Of Context Engineering(thenewstack.io)↩